 Sweeping landscapes, save-the-farm storyline, beautiful horses, rebellious girl -- it's been done before, but it's an appealing story that never goes out of style, especially for younger viewers.
 And even though the original novel is half a century old, its story of a hard-working family eking out a living on the farm and trying to protect their heritage has never been more relevant.
 Watching this movie will bring kids back to nature (and away from their video games) and help teach them that wide-open spaces need to be preserved and honored, not covered with malls and condos.

 Also, the characters in this movie aren't one-dimensional.
 Katy is headstrong and opinionated -- she knows what she wants and goes after it -- but she's also girly, showing that it's OK to be both.
 Likewise, Rob isn't a bad guy.
 He just has big dreams for his daughter, which is why he wants her to go to college, instead of being saddled with a ranch that may or may not be around for much longer.

 Families can talk about the best way to communicate.
-Is it better to get things out in the open instead of letting them fester?
-Why?
+Why is it better to get things out in the open instead of letting them fester?

 Why is it important to see other people for who they truly are, rather than what you want them to be?
 Also, should Katy have adopted the wild horse against her father's wishes?